ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

 Application.SendKeys ("~")
 ```

 Then the FTP application is opened, allowing 5 seconds again to wait until it opens.
-Pressing enter key is enough when the login credential is saved in the application.
+Pressing the enter key is enough when the login credential is saved in the application.

 ```
 sFTP = Shell("C:\location\FTPApplication.exe", 1)